10 minute read

 Google My Business listings are a crucial part of your online reputation, as are your other listings across the web.
 Review, update, and monitor all of your business listings and provide multiple contact methods for your customers.
 If you don’t have a Google My Business listing, or if you only have one or two online listings at all, try posting more throughout the web.

 Monitoring social media can give you insight into what people are saying about you and other businesses in your market, which in turn helps you gain a better understanding of your customers, scope current and upcoming trends, build relationships, and pull leads.
 Social media gives you a tremendous opportunity to engage with your customers and overall demographic to professionally build, protect, and defend your brand.

-FAQs About Reputation Scoring
+Reputation Scoring FAQs

 What does a reputation manager do?